Dhruv1560/Dhruv1560.github.io/README.md

           <p>Graduated in computer engineering and post graduated in Cyber Security and active member of ISC2 and
              CompTIA with over 2 years of experience in study and practicing techniques of cybersecurity, information and network security with remarkable attention to details and analytical skills.
 I have knowledge of troubleshooting, upgrading system, installing network components and resolving technical issues.
-As Canadian permanent resident, seeking for a position where my knowledge and skills can assist the enterprise enhance its existing security solutions and increase profits alongside with my personal and professional development.</p>
+I am seeking for a position where my knowledge and skills can assist the enterprise                     enhance its existing security solutions and increase profits alongside with my personal and professional development.</p>
           <hr>
         </div>
       </div>